the-elven-archer/cv/content/home.md

   - Responsible of application deployment and monitoring
     + Package and Repository maintenance, using DEB files
     + Wide scale deployment using Rundeck
-  - Responsible of platform webservices under Nginx and Apache+
+  - Responsible of platform webservices under Nginx and Apache
   - Server provisioning using Puppet
   - Responsible of virtual environments maintenance
     + AWS EC2 Servers